rqelibari/pygonal/doc/source/vectors.rst

 	False

 Vectors support many other operations in addition to the above.
-See the :class:`planar.Vec2` class reference for complete details.
+See the :class:`pygonal.Vec2` class reference for complete details.

 Vector Sequences
 ----------------

-Planar provides two classes for working efficiently with batches of vectors:
+pygonal provides two classes for working efficiently with batches of vectors:
-:class:`~planar.Seq2` and :class:`~planar.Vec2Array`.
+:class:`~pygonal.Seq2` and :class:`~pygonal.Vec2Array`.

-:class:`~planar.Seq2` is a mutable, but fixed-length, sequence of vectors.
+:class:`~pygonal.Seq2` is a mutable, but fixed-length, sequence of vectors.
 It is intended to be used as a base-class for objects and shapes that consist of multiple vectors or points.
-Although you can instantiate :class:`~planar.Seq2` objects, there is probably no real reason to do so.
-Its main use is as a base class that provides efficient vector storage.  :class:`~planar.Seq2` has no built-in functionality other than the basic Python sequence API.
+Although you can instantiate :class:`~pygonal.Seq2` objects, there is probably no real reason to do so.
+Its main use is as a base class that provides efficient vector storage.  :class:`~pygonal.Seq2` has no built-in functionality other than the basic Python sequence API.

-:class:`~planar.Vec2Array` is a full-featured vector sequence which provides efficient storage and batch-operations for arbitrarily large collections of :class:`~planar.Vec2` objects.
-It is a subclass of :class:`~planar.Seq2`.
+:class:`~pygonal.Vec2Array` is a full-featured vector sequence which provides efficient storage and batch-operations for arbitrarily large collections of :class:`~pygonal.Vec2` objects.
+It is a subclass of :class:`~pygonal.Seq2`.
-From the application's point of view, a :class:`~planar.Vec2Array` looks and behaves just like a Python list, but with additional methods that can operate on the entire collection of vectors efficiently. :class:`~planar.Vec2Array` objects are different from Python lists, however, in the following important ways:
+From the application's point of view, a :class:`~pygonal.Vec2Array` looks and behaves just like a Python list, but with additional methods that can operate on the entire collection of vectors efficiently. :class:`~pygonal.Vec2Array` objects are different from Python lists, however, in the following important ways:

-- Vector arrays can contain only :class:`~planar.Vec2` objects.
+- Vector arrays can contain only :class:`~pygonal.Vec2` objects.
 - Vectors in the arrays are stored in contiguous memory, by value, rather than storing references to separate objects as a list does.
 This means that vector arrays use memory more efficiently and are CPU cache-friendly